 Budget

 The provisional budget of the school (resources and expenses) must be sound and described in detail.
-The financial commitment of local institutions is essential to the success of the project.
+The financial commitment of local institutions is important for the success of the project.
 The financial support provided by CIMPA does not constitute in general more than 1/2 of the total budget of the school and cannot exceed 20,000 euros.
-Therefore, the coordinators must seek to secure diversified sources of funding at the local and international level as early as possible (see this document for some ideas).
+Therefore, the co-organizers must seek to secure diversified sources of funding at the local and international level as early as possible (see this document for some ideas).

 At least 1/2 of the CIMPA financial support needs to be used for travel and/or living expenses of participants from developing countries outside the host country.
 If other sources exist for this purpose, it will be possible to allocate this support differently (after discussion with your scientific officer).

 The CIMPA financial support shall not be used to cover the travel expenses of lecturers affiliated in developed countries.
-Thus, the coordinators are strongly advised to ask those lecturers and instructors at the beginning of the project if they can cover their travel costs with their own grants, thus supporting CIMPA activities even more.
-In general, participants respond favourably.
+Thus, the co-organizers are strongly advised to ask those lecturers at the beginning of the project if they can cover their travel costs with their own grants, thus supporting CIMPA activities even more.
+In general, they respond favorably.
 If it is not the case, the organizers will have to find sources other than CIMPA to support them.

 Finally, it is strictly forbidden to ask for registration fees or to give honorariums to lecturers, whatever the source of funding.